guruthree/cube-bench-classic/README.md

 ### Known issues

+Immediately quits

+* This will happen if either Cube Bench Classic has been compiled to use a FPU and one is not detected (1 beep) or if System version is less than 7 (2 beeps).

 Multiple screens, maybe?

 * Window size is determined from `screenBits`, which documentation suggests doesn't acknowledge the existence of multiple screens.
 If you have two screens, meaning the window may span across multiple screens.